Kaan0200/angular-dj-set-builder/README.md

 # DJ Set Builder Monorepo

 This project is a monorepo for entire stack for the Angular DJ Set Builder.
-It contains a front-end application, built in angular, a entity framework .NET API server, with a postgreSQL server too.
+The monorepo is using [nx](https://nx.dev/) for management.

 ## Projects

 ### Web App
+  Angular App

 ### Server
+  Nest JS API

 ### SQL Database
+  PostgreSQL